MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-connect-apps.md

 3. Choose **Send** in Postman to execute the call, and inspect the returned body, which should include a list of the APIs.

-## Exploring APIs with Postman and Microsoft Entra authentication
+## Explore APIs with Postman and Microsoft Entra authentication

 In this `Hello World` example, we're going over the basic steps required to retrieve the list of customers in our trial tenant.
 This example is based on running with Microsoft Entra authentication.